 Here’s a summary of what Grammarly can do for you:

 - For most authors, writers, and bloggers the free version of Grammarly is enough and should be a part of your proofreading arsenal

 - Grammarly should be your first line of defense, but not solely relied on

 - Grammarly should not replace an editor for your book

-- Using Grammaly and their reporting system can greatly improve your writing over time
+- Using Grammarly and their reporting system can strengthen your writing over time

 Hey Guys, I’m Dave and when I am not sipping tea with princesses or chasing the Boogey man out of closets, I’m a Kindlepreneur and digital marketing nut – it’s my career, hobby, and passion.